 Explore Bastia, Extend Your Stay or Depart Corsica

 For those who are not rushing off, we explore Bastia in the morning on a guided walking tour of the town, childhood home of Victor Hugo, where new and old stand in stark contrast.
 Designated as a French “Town of Art & History” there are many stories to uncover under the ancient stones.
-Our trip ends about noon as the walking tour finishes.

 Dates & Rates